“Since Hendrix, there’s not a lot that blows me away,” Whitley said.*

 Other connections between Chris and Jimi:

 - They shared a sound board:

 In just one example of the kind of weird connections and coincidences that Whitley says mark his life, the disc [LWTL] was recorded at Lanois’ New Orleans studio using a sound board that Whitley had used to record some demo work at age 18 in New York City [possibly at the Record Plant?]; Lanois had subsequently purchased the board — the same one, in fact, that Jimi Hendrix used to record Electric Ladyland. [from Stripped Down and Dirty]

 - Chris attended the 1992 Rock & Roll Hall of Fame ceremony at which the Jimi Hendrix Experience was inducted:

 bn: I remember seeing you at the Rock and Roll Hall of Fame induction ceremony, the year that Hendrix was inducted, and you looked out of place among all those lawyers and record executives in suits.

 CW: I just felt like shocked.
 I was sitting with Sony exec Tommy Mottola and was flattered by being invited.
 But I felt frustrated with the industry: How saturated our culture is with the thousand records that come out each week, how hard it is to get on the radio, and the low-attention spans.
 It makes you doubt your most fundamental values.

-- It seems that Chris “whiffed” on his chance to honor Hendrix, according to Sean Elder:
+- In October 2000, Chris and many others celebrated Jimi in The Brooklyn Academy of Music’s “A Magic Science.”
+It seems that Chris performed the first night but “whiffed” on his chance to honor Hendrix on the second night, according to Sean Elder:

 Whitley … had famously flamed out on stage on more than one occasion (during a Jimi Hendrix tribute at BAM a few years ago he had to be led off stage as his cover of “Little Wing” wandered off the musical map).